Skip to content

 Challenge

-South Africa approved 20 new or expanded MPAs in 2019, bringing the total number in the country to 41.
-This network includes 50,000 km2 or 5.4 per cent of South Africa’s Exclusive Economic Zone (EEZ).
-However, there is still much work to do for South Africa to move towards the target to protect 30 per cent of oceans by 2030.
-The government has signalled a clear commitment to this target and has already embarked on a process to develop an Implementation Plan aimed at achieving 10 percent by 2025 and 30 percent by 2030.
-Significantly increased capacity and resources are needed to achieve this, and the government is collaborating with a coalition of NGOs for assistance to leverage funding for expansion, as well as to partner on the ground to improve and ensure effectiveness of management of protected areas.
+South Africa approved 20 new and expanded MPAs in 2019, bringing the total number in the country’s mainland coastal zone to 41.
+This network covers 50,000 km2 or 5.4 per cent of South Africa’s Exclusive Economic Zone (EEZ).
+However, there is still much work to do for South Africa to work towards the target to protect 30 per cent of the Ocean by 2030 (known as the 30×30 goal).
+The National government has signaled a clear commitment to this target and has already embarked on a process to develop an Implementation Plan aimed at achieving 10 per cent by 2025 and 30 per cent by 2030.
+To achieve this, significantly increased capacity and resources are needed.

 Solution